cosmos-spaces/ansible-cosmos-validators/README.md

 ## Install/Configure Chain

-As mentioned above, we run 2 sentry (relayer) nodes connected to a 3/3 cosigner node horcrux cluster.
-However, this repo supports configuring chain nodes as a `Validator` or as a `Relayer`, each with different settings described below.
-If you do not wish to use Horcrux, set the type to `Validator` for each corresponding node.
+As mentioned above, we run 2 sentry nodes connected to a 3/3 cosigner node horcrux cluster.
+However, this repo supports configuring chain nodes as a `validator`, `sentry` or `relayer`, each with different settings described below.
+If you do not wish to use Horcrux, set the type to `validator` for each corresponding node.

 ### Opinionated Configuration

 We have 2 strong opinions about the node configuration:

 1. Each chain will have its custom 3-digit port prefix.
 This is to prevent port collision if you run multiple nodes on the same server.
 For example, you can configure Babylon with the custom port prefix 109 and Osmosis with 110.
 It is up to you what port prefix to use.
 1. Each type of node will have its setting based on our experience.
-For example, the main node (Validator) has null indexer, and 100/0/<prime number> pruning, and Sentry node has kv indexer and 1000/100/<prime number> pruning.
+For example, the main node (validator) has 100/0/<prime number> pruning, sentry node has 1000/100/<prime number> pruning, and relayer has 50000/100/<prime number> pruning.
 We will force these settings on you unless you fork the code.

 ### Variables